-The Group's subsidiary, Huzhou Runyuan had obtained borrowings amounting to RMB60 million (Note 29(c)) ("Borrowings") from Zhejiang Tianli Construction Group Company Limited ("Tianli") for the purposes of the development of Huzhou Run Yuan Project.
-In respect of the Borrowings from Tianli, the Group had provided the following collateral in favour of PingAn Bank Co., Ltd. ("PingAn Bank") for Tianli to obtain a one year term bank loan amounting to RMB90 million from PingAn Bank:
+As at 31 March 2015, the Group's subsidiary, Huzhou Runyuan had obtained borrowings amounting to RMB60 million ("Borrowings") from Zhejiang Tianli Construction Group Company Limited ("Tianli") for the purposes of the development of Huzhou Run Yuan Project.
+In respect of the Borrowings from Tianli, the Group had provided the following collateral in favour of PingAn Bank Co., Ltd. ("PingAn Bank") for Tianli to obtain a one year term bank loan amounting to RMB90 million from PingAn Bank:-